 Woolly Bear Craft Supplies:

-- Lights draw a sausge shaped outline on the paper for your child, draw two lines to divide your sasuage into thirds.
-I tried to skip this and Mary was really confused, she’s only three and if your kids are older you might not need to do this.
+I tried to skip this but Mary was really confused, she’s only three and if your kids are older you might not need to do this.